 Xian's Terracotta Army, discovered in 1974 by a group of farmers digging the fields, is the collection of +8,000 life-size soldiers built more than 2,000 years ago by Emperor Qin to protect him in the next world.

-Every single soldier is unique, no two are alike, their facial expressions, hair style, posture, all denoting their position and rank within the army.
+Every single soldier is unique, no two are alike, their facial expressions, hair style, posture, height and uniform, all denoting their position and rank within the army.

-The head, arms and body are hollow, whereas the legs are solid pottery.
+The head, arms and body of the soldiers are hollow, whereas the legs are solid pottery.

 When the Terracotta Army was discovered, the farmers, not knowing the relevance of their finding, had been using the hollow heads for household needs, to carry water, for cooking, etc.

-Another round of excavation has recently commenced and work is ongoing at the moment.
+Another round of excavation has recently commenced in the pits and work is ongoing at the moment.

 After you visit the pits, drop by the museum store and look for the old man signing books, that's Yang Zhi Fa, the only one of the farmers that discovered the Terracotta warriors still alive today.
 He is sort of a "mini-celebrity" and likes to come around and sign books, so there's a chance you might run into him!